pranitastudent/T-shirt-Shop-Project/README.md

 On mobile view elements stack on top of each as required for example: products.
 The toggle button is functional to navigate between elements.
 The website if fully functional throughout all devices.

+#### Interesting Bugs

+<p> A SMTP Authentication Error was found on Heroku when a user tries to reset there password and submit the contact form.
+This was resolved by navigating to DisplayUnlockCaptcha on the google account and then a password reset link was successfully sent to the user.</p>

 ## Testing User Stories